By Diamond Tildon, RRT

-First, as a student, I was informed of our state society, the Respiratory Care Society of Washington (RCSW), and our national affiliate, the American Association of Respiratory Care (AARC).
+First, as a student, I was informed of our state society, the Respiratory Care Society of Washington (RCSW), and our national affiliate, the American Association for Respiratory Care (AARC).
 I quickly learned our association was built with extraordinary respiratory therapists, from around the nation, volunteering for us!

 The AARC is our voice on a national level, supporting our state societies, providing continuing education credits, professional support, advancement and scholarship opportunities to all licensed therapists and respiratory care students alike.
 I have been an AARC member since the start of my student career in 2014.
 Once a member of AARC, I quickly felt the benefits in the form of OPPORTUNITY!
 OPPORTUNITY!
 OPPORTUNITY!